Welcome to the Farming Simulator Academy! Today, we show you what you need to know about improving yield. Let’s take a look.

 If they’ve grown higher, you need a more expensive sprayer to apply herbicide.
 This works for all crops.
 But, keep in mind: Even when removing weeds using a sprayer, the application of herbicide itself comes with a small yield penalty.
 Find out more about weeding in our respective tutorial!

-Liming the fields is also important to improve plant growth.
+Liming the fields is also essential to improve plant growth.
 Lime has to be spread after every three harvests.
 The field information will tell you when it’s time.
 You can also see it on the map screen when using the soil composition filter.
 It’ll tell you when it’s time to plow, too.

 Plowing is required after harvesting root crops like corn, potatoes, sugar beets and sugar cane.
 You have to get deep into the ground to get rid of the roots.

 Tip!
-We will cover the differences between plowing and cultivating, including the various tools, in a separate tutorial.
+We cover the differences between plowing and cultivating, including the various tools, in a separate tutorial.

 Congratulations, you now know the most important facts about yield improvement.
 Take your time and start on the next lesson, when you’re ready.
 Stay with the Farming Simulator Academy and you become a top-notch virtual farmer in no time!